Weped GT 50E Review: Overview

 Comparing the WePed GT50E vs. the Dualtron X is a bit like comparing the F1 of electric scooters to the monster truck race car of electric scooters.

 In acceleration tests, where the WePed GT50E went head-to-head with the Dualtron X, the Dualtron prevailed.
 Both scooters are neck-and-neck until about 25 mph, where the Dualtron X starts to break away.

 In braking tests, the WePed had the best braking of any electric scooter on the market today, bringing the WePed a halt from 15 mph (24 kmh) in a mere 1.4 seconds for a braking distance of 10 feet (3 meters).

-Build quality on the WePed vs the Dualtron is similar, though we think the WePed is bit higher quality.
+Build quality on the WePed vs. the Dualtron is similar, though we think the WePed is a bit higher quality.

 At 77 lbs, the WePed is nearly half the weight of the Dualtron X, making it a much more nimble and agile scooter.

 WePed GT50E vs. Dualtron Thunder